Klaviyo is powerful, but is it perfect for every ecommerce business? Not really.

 • All-in-one CRM suite.
 Manage contacts, deals, marketing campaigns, and customer service from one dashboard;

 • Smart lead capture.
-Dynamic forms and popups that trigger based on visitor behavior without needing to code;
+Newsletter signup forms and popups that trigger based on visitor behavior without needing to code;

 • Robust reporting.
-Pre-built dashboards and customizable analytics to track email, CRM, and website performance;
+Pre-built dashboards and customizable analytics to monitor performance integrations and track email, CRM, and website performance;

 • Built-in sales pipelines.
 Track customer touchpoints beyond emails, including deals, notes, and behavior tracking.